Mr-Mayhem/DSP_Snippets_For_Processing/README.md

 Kinda basic, but I will be improving it.

 "Derivatives_of_Gaussian_Bell_Curve.pde" generates and plots the first 5 derivatives of a gaussian.
-To find an edge in the pixels, a popular method is to use the 2nd derivative of a gaussian as a smoothing and detection in one 'for loop'.
-Then fit a parabola to the top 3 points to get subpixel resolution, aka quadradic polynomial interpolation.
+To find an edge in the pixels, a popular method is to use the 2nd derivative of a gaussian as a smoothing and edge detection in one 'for loop'.

+Then the computer program would fit a parabola to the top 3 points to find center of the edge with subpixel resolution, aka quadradic polynomial interpolation.

+Then the difference between the two edges is the center of a shadow cast upon the sensor.

+Left out a few things, like thresholding, the sigmag of the gaussian kernel used sets how agressive the smoothing is, etc Really just chasing the main ingredients, then will combine to a final Processing app and a Arduino verson for use with the sensors.

 "Interpolation_Demos.pde" shows how to interpolate, or add new points in between existing points, using various methods.